MinaFoundation/Core-Grants/RFCs/RFC-0005: Protocol Upgrade to Enable Automatic Distribution of Delegation Rewards.md

 ## Abstract

 This RFC aims to address one big pain point affecting all node operators on Mina network, which is the distribution of delegation rewards.
 The current mechanism relies the node operators to voluntarily calculate the rewards and send them back to the delegators.
 It is error-prone for the calculations and, more importantly, relies complete trust of the node operator, which hinders the decentralisation of the network.
-The RFC requests a redesign of the mechanism and achieve one that is similar to the Cosmos chains of Cardano, where the rewards are not accessible to the node operators, and the delegators can check and claim the rewards any time.
+The RFC requests the design and implementation of a new mechanism to achieve functionality that is similar to the Cosmos chains or Cardano, where the rewards are not accessible to the node operators, and the delegators can check and claim the rewards any time.
+Some scenarios and requirements are outlined below for discussion.

 ## Introduction